By Michael Do

 I care not what his rank in the church hierarchy is, a vicar or a bishop, cardinal… I always want to treat him as Brother Hong like I did 40 years ago.

-I don’t have his physical address to send this message, hoping people on social media forward this to him as a special Christmas gift from a political prisoner to his peer.
+I don’t have his physical address to send this message, but I am hoping people on social media forward this to him as a special Christmas gift from a political prisoner to his peer.

 May God almighty bless my friend as generously as He has ever done to humankind.